lf-hernandez/k-and-r/README.md

-# k-and-r
+# K&amp;R [The C Programming Language, Second Edition] Exercises

-Exercises from Kernighan &amp; Ritchie [The C Programming Language, 2nd edition]
+This is a collection of my solutions to the K&amp;R exercises.